 Parks are an important component in urban areas.
 Safe and well maintained parks can provide opportunities for social engagement, and physical activity that can benefit for mental and physical health.
-A study suggest that NYC parks in lower-income and minority neighborhoods lack recreational facilities when compared to wealthier areas (Maroko, Maantay, Sohler, Grady, Arno, 2009).
-Although there are many parks in the study area, access to diverse recreational facilities are a common problem in the area (see section 4.2 survey community perception of youth) and youth gang turf areas can restrict movement to parks.
+A study suggest that NYC parks in lower-income and minority neighborhoods lacks recreational facilities to compared to wealthier areas (Maroko, Maantay,Sohler, Grady, Arno, 2009).
+Although there are many parks in the study area, access to diverse recreational facilities are a common problem in the area (see section 4.2 survey community perception of youth).
 More research is necessary to fully understand the diverse existing use of public green spaces in Brownsville and their implications for public health.